 How Do I Correct a Mistake on Schedule C?

-You must file a corrected Schedule C as part of an amended personal tax return, Form 1040X, if you make an error when completing the form.
+You must file a corrected Schedule C as part of an amended personal tax return, Form 1040-X, if you realize you have made an error.